 The Universal Studios tour is one of Hollywood's famous must-sees.
 With a slate of ever-changing attractions, the park is a great outing for the whole family and can easily take up an entire day.
 After the guided tour, you can wander around the park, get something to eat (at one of the numerous restaurants and cafes), take in the various shows, like the Spiderman Rocks musical and Waterworld, board one of the numerous thrill rides including Jurassic Park, Back to the Future, and Terminator or visit Hogwarts at the Wizarding World of Harry Potter.

-Founded in 1843, Tivoli is located where the once-fortified city's ramparts used to be, and the park's on-site lake is a remnant of the city's moat.
-Known around the world for its infectious carnival-style atmosphere and exciting attractions, the Tivoli Gardens combine the charm of the yesteryear with the dynamism of the future.
+Founded in 1843, Tivoli Gardens is a unique amusement park located where the once-fortified city's ramparts used to be.
+In fact, the on-site lake is a remnant of the city's moat.
+Known around the world for its infectious carnival-style atmosphere and exciting attractions, Tivoli Gardens combine the charm of the yesteryear with the dynamism of the future.
 The park spans a staggering 80,000 square meters (861112.8 square feet) of space in the heart of Copenhagen, making it one of the largest amusement parks in the country.
-Packed into its huge space are attractions like a historic rollercoaster, a mystical pirate ship, and magically lit carousels.
-Older folk tend to congregate in and around Tivoli's nearly 40 bars and restaurants, some of which are tres gourmet and many date as far back as 1843.
+Tivoli Gardens has great attractions like a historic rollercoaster, a mythical pirate ship, and magically lit carousels.
+There are around 40 bars and restaurants, some of which are tres gourmet and many date as far back as 1843.
 World-class live entertainment is always provided, and the festivities get kicked into high gear during the Christmas season.

 This world famous attraction is one of Southern California's most popular theme parks!
 With the most exciting thrill rides around, you're guaranteed to have fun.
 Six Flags California is composed of two parks: Six Flags Magic Mountain and Six Flags Hurricane Harbor.
 Magic Mountain bills itself as the extreme park with the most roller coasters and adult rides in the region.
 Of course, there's still plenty to do for the whole family, including an amazing kids area that's perfect for the younger crowd.
 Take a ride on the gigantic Colossus, try not to scream on the rollercoaster Scream, and feel like you're flying on Superman!